 For more information, see ‘How can international organisations participate?’

 The Intra-ACP GCCA+ Programme – an EU-funded initiative of the African, Caribbean and Pacific Group of States – supports ACP Member States to tackle climate change as a challenge to their development.
-The ACP Secretariat, located in Brussels, Belgium, is in charge of overall coordination of the program that offers direct technical assistance through the Intra-ACP GCCA+ Climate Support Facility.
+The ACP Secretariat, located in Brussels, Belgium, is in charge of overall coordination of the program that offers direct technical assistance through the Intra-ACP EU GCCA+ Climate Support Facility.

-The GCCA+ is promoting climate change-resilient communities by increasing financing for, and investment in, climate change adaptation at the local level.
+The EU GCCA+ is promoting climate change-resilient communities by increasing financing for, and investment in, climate change adaptation at the local level.
 For example, the EU GCCA has supported UNCDF’s LoCAL initiative, though which local authorities across the world can address climate change directly and more effectively.
 The initiative has exceeded expectations and now runs in Asia, Pacific and Africa.

-A number of national GCCA+ programmes include financing activities implemented by civil society organisations (CSOs) and non-governmental organisations (NGOs).
+A number of national EU GCCA+ programmes include financing activities implemented by civil society organisations (CSOs) and non-governmental organisations (NGOs).
 In such cases, organisations are invited to submit project proposals.
 Other opportunities to get involved include participation in consultative processes, involvement in capacity building activities, or implementation of activities targeted at enhancing public awareness of climate-related issues and responses.